-Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators Additional Personnel Qualifications for All Programs 1.2.g.
+1.2.f.
+Assistant Teacher All assistant teachers have a high school diploma or equivalent At least 50 percent of all assistant teachers have at least nine months experience, and at least 50 percent have at least three months experience in an early care and education program.
+Additional Personnel Qualifications for All Programs: 1.2.g.
 At least one member of the early education program will be capable of communicating with the population represented in the program.
+1.2.h.
 At least one member of the early education program has experience working successfully with families, organizations and agencies representing the diverse cultures and lifestyles in the community served.
 1.2.i.
 Family Support Personnel Qualifications (when applicable): Successful completion of at least a two-year degree or certificate program in the field appropriate to their job responsibilities, e.g., health, nutrition, social services, parent involvement, disability/inclusion support services to best meet the needs of the community.
 Experience working successfully with families, organizations and agencies representing the diverse cultures and lifestyles in the community served.